hugohabel/amelia-start-page/README.md

 [![Amelia Start Page][product-screenshot]](https://hugohabel.github.io/amelia-start-page/)

-There are many great start pages available on the Chrome Web Store, however, I didn't find one that really suit my needs so I created this enhanced one.
+There are many great start pages available on the Chrome Web Store, however, I didn't find one that really fits my needs.
+So, as every piece of software, I created a new one to match what I'm looking for.
 I want to create a start page so amazing that it'll be your companion every single day -- I think this is it.

 Here's why:
 * We spend valuable time searching for really simple things in Google (timezones 🕐, weather ⛅, news 📰, etc).
 This is handy information that should be available just by opening a new tab.